omegadesigner/Custom-Portfolio/README.md

 ## MVP

-_The **Custom Portfolio** MVP Is a working portfolio starter set that will allow a user to login to add projects and skills, as well as update their contact information and view messages left by visitors ._
+_The **Custom Portfolio** MVP Is a working portfolio starter set that will allow a user to login to add projects and skills, as well as update their contact information and view messages left by visitors._

 <br>

 ### Goals

 - _Admin User Login_
+- _Update login credentials_
+- _Update Contact Info_
 - _Full CRUD for Project list_
 - _Full CRUD for Skill list_
+- _Provide Contact Methods_
 - _Recieve, view and delete messages_
-- _Update login credentials_

 <br>